 - A cold handshake.

-Sometimes the touch itself is what is important, not what the thing being touched feels like.
+Sometimes the touch itself is what is important, rather than what the thing being touched feels like.
 A character reaching out to touch another character can be extremely powerful under the right circumstances, as can the laying of a hand on a headstone.

 6. The Sixth Sense

-Everything above boils down to one word: details.
+Everything I’ve written above on sensory description boils down to one word: details.

 Descriptive, sensual writing is about getting readers to truly experience a setting or a character through their senses.